 To begin the setup, open any existing Flutter project and add flutter_eval as a dependency.
 This will give you access to HotSwapLoader and HowSwap widgets.
 HotSwapLoader is a widget that loads and caches your remote code on the target device.
 Simply point to the HTTPS endpoint containing your .evc file (which we’ll generate in a bit), and HotSwapLoader will handle the rest.

 Once loaded, HotSwap widgets will ensure that the remote code replaces sections of the Dart code shipped with the application based on the hot-swap id.
-In the basic setup, we’ll use raw strings, but it’s recommended to use enums to avoid typos.
+This setup can help Flutter companies streamline and simplify Flutter app release processes.
+In the basic setup, we’ll use raw strings, but enums are recommended to avoid typos.
 For now, take note of the id selected here: #myHomePage.
-The childBuilder function makes sure there’s always something meaningful to render for the app.
-If the .evc code cannot be accessed for any reason, childBuilder will simply render the code provided with the original app’s release.
+The childBuilder function ensures there’s something meaningful to render for the app.
+If the .evc code cannot be accessed, childBuilder will simply render the code provided with the original app’s release.

-If you have any additional arguments for the remote widget, use the args array.
-It must always be populated with at least the current widget context, as it’s necessary for Flutter to correctly render the widgets, but will accept any number of arguments.
+Use the args array if you have additional arguments for the remote widget.
+It must always be populated with at least the current widget context, as it’s necessary for Flutter to render the widgets correctly, but it will accept any number of arguments.
 As you can see, the BuildContext uses flutter_eval’s $BuildContext helper class, which wraps the context generated via shipped code to work with the runtime dart_eval VM.
 More details can be found in the documentation, but we’ll skip this complexity for brevity.

-Next up, the cool part, preparing the hot swap package.
+Next up is the cool part: preparing the hot swap package.
 Runtime code replacements are shipped independently from the app.
-Therefore, in the recommended setup, we store the remote code in a separate package.
+Therefore, we store the remote code in a separate package in the recommended setup.

 Then, create a .dart_eval/bindings directory in your new project and store the file there.
 It’ll be used in the compilation step.